Dogecoin gains 15%: What is driving this rally?

 3. Innovation in technology

 Blockchain developers will now be able to build apps on Dogecoin through Libdogecoin.
-Libdogecoin is a C based library of building blocks that enables integration of Dogecoin without the requirement of in-depth blockchain knowledge.
+Libdogecoin is a C-based library of building blocks that enable integration of Dogecoin without the requirement of in-depth blockchain knowledge.

-This has paved way for the possibility of smart contract development using Dogecoin, increasing the viable applications of the cryptocurrency.
+This has paved the way for the possibility of smart contract development using Dogecoin, increasing the viable applications of the cryptocurrency.
 Investors and analysts became bullish on Dogecoin after this announcement was made.

 The director of the Dogecoin Foundation, Timothy Stebbing, announced this new innovation in Dogecoin technology last week.